swisspost/design-system/packages/migrations/README.md

-# Web Styles Migrations
+# Design System Migrations

-Schematics to transform a software project by adapting it to current Web Styles.
+Schematics to transform a software project by adapting it to current Design System Styles.

 ## Testing